VigneshT24/Dynamic_Learning_Model/README.md

 **REQUIRED PARAMETERS**:
 * The constructor requires passing in two parameters:
   - Bot Mode:
       - 'learn' = Enables training using the memory model.
-The bot can be updated with new information,
+The bot can be updated with new information
       - 'apply' = The bot automatically switches between its "compute" and "memory" model depending on the query asked
   - Empty SQL Database for training the bot with queries and for the memory model
 * The ask() method also requires passing in two parameters: